 When I was a child, Meet Me in St. Louis was regular Christmastime viewing in our house, though as a kid I never quite knew why.
 The film of course travels through all four seasons, and each has the particular glow, and dusk, of that time of year.
 Each is an impression of four distinct tidings – the promise of love, of freedom, of fear, of hope.
 Yet, it’s the feeling of Christmas that overwhelms the whole picture.
 Many critics at the time preferred the comparatively uncomplicated Gene Kelly romps to Vincente Minnelli’s more introspective and conflicted films.
 This is precisely why Minnelli’s movies, Meet Me in St. Louis in particular, evoke more of the tensions and triumphs of their periods.
 Its most unique element is not its warm blanket of joy but that the blanket is needed to muddle through a changing world.
 Watching it now, the warmth almost aches, as the certainty sets in – we are the world they changed into.

 In his New York Times review, Bosley Crowther borrowed one of the film's period phrases to describe it as a “ginger-peachy show.”
-His entire review eloquently sums up how this houseful of girls (named the Smiths but based on the memoirs of Sally Benson) will put you in a free-wheeling, turn-of-the-century spirit.
+His article eloquently sums up how this houseful of girls (named the Smiths but based on the memoirs of Sally Benson) will put you in a free-wheeling, turn-of-the-century spirit.
 Yet, maybe he was too near the period of the film (1903-1904) and could more easily escape into it, but he never mentions the film’s outrightly ingenious melancholy, or how this defines Meet Me in St. Louis in retrospect not merely as an example of lightheartedness but also as a testament to the particular lightheartedness that went out of the world between then and now.
 It may be more a testament to me or to 2021 than to Crowther, but I cannot view the film’s happiness as peachy-inconsequential.
 It now feels like a cultural imperative, like if we could remember what it’s like to feel that happy, maybe we could recreate it.

 For the Smith girls, including Esther (Judy Garland), Rose (Lucille Bremer), and Tootie (Margaret O’Brien), there is nothing more important in the universe than dancing, getting a suitable boy, and staying “right here” in St. Louis.
 Everything else spins in their orbit, including their crackly grandpa (Harry Davenport at his most playfully wise), their starchy, quick-tongued maid (Marjorie Main), and two somewhat misplaced siblings, an upright son on the fringes of his sisters' schemes played by Henry H. Daniels Jr. and one more girl, Agnes (Joan Carroll), who is at the age when she’s liable to get lost in the shuffle between her eligible older sisters and more adorable little sis.
-She’s easily forgotten, yet she’s the first to sing the film’s title song, trudging up the stairs in oversized shoes with her bum showing through her wet bloomers, all as if to say, “I’m here, even if you don’t remember me.”
+She’s easily forgotten, yet she’s the first to sing the film’s title song, trudging up the stairs in oversized shoes with her bum showing through her wet bloomers as if to say, “I’m here, even if you don’t remember me.”
+It was Agnes' world too.

 Throughout the film, the girls’ definition of “sorrow” seems trivial (enough to make you envious), such as when Esther fails to make the boy next door (Tom Drake) notice her or when Rose, despite her old-world allure, even then, can’t convince Warren Sheffield (he’s from New York, she says with bragging rights) to pop the question.
 They pinch their cheeks to make them look rosy; to us, they don’t need to.
 The father, Alonzo (Leon Ames) is simultaneously shut out from the nuances of their spinning lives and in control of them.
 The mother, Anna (Mary Astor), at one point sums up to him in a single sentence what the audience just experienced as Tootie’s entire Halloween-time ordeal, in which she proved her bravery against the horrifying chaos of the windswept universe and went out into the swirling night like a little imp to cause good people mischief.
 “She fell and cut her lip, she’s fine” – that’s all the dad gets to know (or wants to).

 O’Brien’s casting is one of the many keys to the film’s success.
 She’s heart-meltingly innocent and mischievously old-fashioned at the same time.
 She is capable of happy delirium, relating her icky Autumntime fantasy of her scheme to bury her dead dolls, and of intense, even spiritual sorrow, when she weeps like a tiny statue frozen forever in a face of crying.
 Judy Garland plays the sister you would dream of having, if you were Tootie – she becomes the standard of grace and beauty in her whole universe.
 When they dance together (“I was drUNK.
 Last night.
 Dear mothER”), they tell the audience one vital thing, even as they make our eyes crinkle – they are growing up into the same world.
-They are the small and big versions of the same happiness.
-Moving away wouldn’t drive them apart (at first), but it would break the cycle.
+They are the small and big versions of the same joy.
+Moving away wouldn’t drive them apart (at first), but it would break the cycle of happiness.

 When Tootie is inconsolably sad that they will be moving after the Christmas season, Garland debuts the song “Have Yourself a Merry Little Christmas” as an anthem not only to the season’s joys but to the way that its joys bring out the year’s greatest sorrows in the form of hope.
-Frank Sinatra would later change the song’s lyrics for his version in an attempt to make it jollier; that is the version that now plays on every radio station during the Christmas season.
+Frank Sinatra would later change the song’s lyrics in an attempt to make it jollier; that is the version that now plays on every radio station during the Christmas season.
 But had the song’s writers, Hugh Martin and Ralph Blane, done so originally, it never would have moved audiences of soldiers to tears at the Hollywood Canteen.
 It also would have been utterly meaningless in Meet Me in St. Louis.

 The rewritten lines, “From now on, our troubles will be miles away” or “Here we are as in olden days,” make it seem like everything is or “should” be happy right now, simply because it’s Christmas.
 The original lyrics, “Next year, all our troubles will be miles away” and “Once again, as in olden days,” describe a far more complex feeling.
 Christmas doesn’t make everything better.
 It makes it necessary to believe that things will get better, which in the hearts of people torn by a big move or by the loss of their loved ones to a world in a state of war, means nothing more extravagant than making it "like it used to be."

 In response to the song, Tootie rushes out into the cold, unflinchingly destroying the snow people in the way that she might wish to destroy her parents, or the idea of parents that is making her leave (“I’d rather kill them if we can’t take them!”).
-Children are often portrayed as creatures of tomorrow, but in Meet Me in St. Louis they lack the ambition to even conceive of tomorrow.
+Children are often considered the people of tomorrow, but in Meet Me in St. Louis, they lack the ambition to even conceive of tomorrow.
 They exist totally in the present, which every day makes them more reluctantly dependent on the past for their beliefs.
 Any movement is a move away from their state of total happiness.
 Her father has a choice that few in history have ever had, to choose to keep his family in its state of innocence and ward off that big-beautiful tomorrow, if just for another year.

 Yet, the film ends with the Louisiana Purchase Exposition of 1904, later called the World’s Fair, which may mark the absolute end of the particular human race that could make those decisions.
 It debuted the automobile, the airplane, the wireless telephone.
 It proved the global implications of electric lights, where before they were just household conveniences, right next to the gas ones.
 Some even claim it popularized the hamburger.
 No matter what the Smiths (or Bensons) did that year, tomorrow was always ready on their doorstep.
 In only ten years, they would be using those big, beautiful inventions to fight the most destructive war in human history.